tea2x/quantum-purse/README.md

 npm run deploy
 ```

+## Light client

+Latest version of Quantum Purse does not use centralized RPC endpoints but it runs it's own [ckb light client node](https://github.com/nervosnetwork/ckb-light-client) right in your browser.
+When you first use the wallet and create child accounts, Quantum Purse automatically sets your starting block (the starting point where ckb light client starts sampling).
+For whatever reason these info gets lost e.g. wallet recovery in a new device, your account's starting block will be reset to 0 which requires a longer time syncing (might be 4 hours).
+In such case, you have to check the explorer and set starting blocks yourself (starting blocks are usually the blocks where your accounts have the first transaction minus a few block - i haven't tested this out yet!).

 ## How to use this software?

 The following are the recommended ways to use this software, ranked from most to least preferred:
-1. run locally with `npm run start` (recommended).
+1. serve locally with webpack serve via command `npm run start` (recommended).
-2. run `npm run deploy` to deploy it on your own GitHub page and allow others to use it.
+2. serve on github pages or vercel and allow others to use via command `npm run deploy` (useable, not recommended).

-## Connection

-Quantum Purse does not use centralized RPC endpoints but it runs it's own ckb light client right in your browser.
-When you first use the wallet and create child accounts, Quantum Purse automatically sets your starting block (the starting point where ckb light client starts sampling).
-For whatever reason these info gets lost e.g. wallet recovery in a new device, your account's starting block will be reset to 0 which requires a longer time syncing (might be 4 hours).
-In such case, you have to check the explorer and set stating blocks yourself (starting block is usually the blocks where your accounts has first transaction).
+  **Notice** due to [github pages not supporting custom headers for cross-origin isolation](https://github.com/orgs/community/discussions/13309), and light client's dependence on this, you can't have this work when deploy the latest release with ckb light client integrated.
+You can instead deploy a version that utilizes RPC end point instead T.B.D.

 ## Wallet recovery

-When you import your seed phrase into QuantumPurse, the app automatically restores your wallets by generating child keys sequentially, starting from index 0.
+When you import your seed phrase into QuantumPurse, it automatically restores your wallets by generating child keys sequentially, starting from index 0.

 The recovery process continues until it encounters 10 consecutive empty accounts (i.e., accounts with no transaction history).
 At that point, it is decided that the total number of recovered wallets will be equal to the highest index of a non-empty wallet plus one.